-Table 37 shows the experience reported on a groupwise basis in MCW (1961b), including film badge, urinalysis, and air sampling results.
+Table A-37 shows the experience reported on a group-wise basis in MCW (1961b), including film badge, urinalysis, and air sampling results.

-POST-DECONTAMINATION CONDITIONS AT THE ST. LOUIS MAIN SITE 8.2
+8.2 POST-DECONTAMINATION CONDITIONS AT THE ST. LOUIS MAIN SITE

-After the decontamination of Plants 1 and 2, the plants were released to Mallinckrodt in 1951 (FUSRAP 2002: DOE 1981).
-No information about post-decontamination conditions there appears to have been produced until the ORNL survey of 1977 (ORNL 1981).
+After the decontamination of Plants 1 and 2, the plants were released to Mallinckrodt in 1951 (FUSRAP 2002; DOE 1981).
+No information about post-decontamination conditions for Plants 1 and 2 appears to have been produced until the ORNL survey of 1977 (ORNL 1981).

-Following the decontamination or demolition of the buildings composing Plants 4, 6, 6E, and 7, postdecontamination use of the site with residual MED/AEC contamination began.
+Following the decontamination or demolition of the buildings composing Plants 4, 6, 6E, and 7; post-decontamination use of the site with residual MED/AEC contamination began.
 This is considered to have started in 1962 and continued through 1995, the year when the Formerly Utilized Sites Remedial Action Project (FUSRAP) took over the site for final decontamination to modern standards.
 But in fact, release of the site to Mallinckrodt may have occurred plant by plant over 1961-1962, as suggested by Mallinckrodt (1994).
 A survey was done at the end of the decontamination period to demonstrate that the site was ready for release by AEC.
 This survey is documented in MCW (1961a).

 No further survey of any of the plants to gauge the residual contamination appears to have been done in the post-D&D period until 1977, when a survey team from Oak Ridge National Laboratory did a detailed contamination, radiation, and radon survey of the site (ORNL 1981).
-A summary of the ORNL contamination findings is shown in Table 38.
-Also shown in Table 38 are radon concentrations reported in 1981 by ORNL (ORNL 1981) and in 1986 and 1990 by Applied Nuclear Safety (1986; 1991).
-These show that the post-decontamination radon levels were low compared to the levels of the operational years (Table 25).
+A summary of the ORNL contamination findings is shown in Table A-38.
+Also shown in Table A-38 are radon concentrations reported in 1981 by ORNL (1981) and in 1986 and 1990 by Applied Nuclear Safety (1986; 1991).
+These show that the post-decontamination radon levels were low compared to the levels of the operational years (Table A-25).